medialab/minet/docs/cli.md

     - "available_tweet": tweet is still available.
     - "suspended_user": tweet cannot be found because its user is suspended.
     - "deactivated_user": tweet cannot be found because its user is deactivated.
+    - "deactivated_or_renamed_user": tweet cannot be found because its user is either deactivated or changed its screen name (only when using screen names instead of user ids).
     - "protected_user": tweet cannot be found because its user is protected.
     - "unavailable_tweet": tweet is not available, which means it was either deleted by its user or was censored by Twitter.